OxHainan/cloak-docs/docs/source/tee-blockchain-architecture/initialize-cloak-network-on-blockchain.rst

 **********************
 Cloak-tee is a CCF App, compile and run it just like a standard CFF App operation.

-First of all, if you need to configure the cloak-tee environment yourself, see: `CCF Development Setup <https://microsoft.github.io/CCF/main/build_apps/build_setup.html>`__, but it is complicated, we recommend you use Dcoker to setup it:
+First of all, if you need to configure the cloak-tee environment yourself, see: `CCF Development Setup <https://microsoft.github.io/CCF/main/build_apps>`__, but it is complicated, we recommend you use Docker to setup it:

 .. code-block::